phylum-dev/documentation/docs/integrations/snyk.md

 ## Snyk Token Updates

-Phylum will notify you if the associated token is revoked or invalidated:
+Phylum will notify you if the associated token is revoked or invalidated.

 ![Invalid token](../../assets/snyk_invalid_token.png)